SolidAlloy/ClassTypeReference-for-Unity/README.md

 A class which provides serializable references to `System.Type` of classes with an accompanying custom property drawer which allows class selection from drop-down.

-Licensed under the MIT license.
-See LICENSE file in the project root for full license information.
-DO NOT contribute to this project unless you accept the terms of the contribution agreement.

 ![screenshot](https://bitbucket.org/rotorz/classtypereference-for-unity/raw/master/screenshot.png)

 Whilst we have not encountered any platform specific issues yet, the source code in this repository *might* not necessarily work for all of Unity's platforms or build configurations.
-It would be greatly appreciated if people would report issues using the [issue tracker](https://bitbucket.org/rotorz/classtypereference-for-unity/issues).
+It would be greatly appreciated if people would report issues using the [issue tracker](https://github.com/SolidAlloy/ClassTypeReference-for-Unity/issues).

+This is a fork of the currently inactive project by Rotorz: [ClassTypeReference for Unity](https://bitbucket.org/rotorz/classtypereference-for-unity/src/master/)

 ## Install via Git URL